STAMP-project/Cling-application/README.md

 # Docker image
 Docker image of this replication package is available in [DockerHub](https://hub.docker.com/repository/docker/pderakhshanfar/cling-application).

-Also, you can build and image by running `build-docker` bash file:
+Also, you can build and image by running `build-image` bash file:

 ```
 . scripts/docker/build-image.sh